async-profiler/async-profiler/docs/ProfilingNonJavaApplications.md

 Similar to the
 [Java API](IntegratingAsyncProfiler.md#using-java-api),
-There is a C API for using profiler inside a native application.
+there is a C API for using profiler inside a native application.

 This API is bundled with the async-profiler release under `include/asprof.h`